DuqueDeTuring/books2explore/readme.md

 - The Second Great Depression by Warren Brussee  |
 - The Secret Agent (Oxford World's Classics) by Joseph Conrad, John Lyon  |
 - The Secret History of Wonder Woman by Jill Lepore
-- The Secret Life of the Mind por Mariano
+- The Secret Life of the Mind: How Your Brain Thinks, Feels, and Decides.
+By Mariano Sigman.
 - The Self Illusion: How the Social Brain Creates Identity by Bruce Hood
 - The Sense of Style, Pinker
 - The Shepherd's Life: Modern Dispatches from an Ancient Landscape.
 James Rebanks.